iOverlander

 Redesign the current existing app with feedback that addresses the user's pain points and make their experience using the app more pleasant.

-using quantitative & qualitative data on users & competitors.
+Quantitative & qualitative data on users & competitors

 I used the above research methods as I feel this process is the best way to accumulate quantitative & qualitative data on users and competitors.
 In turn this will guide my designs with research & evidence.